Microsoft

 Mann: I want to talk about the FTC excellent.

 Hill: OK.
-I changed into going to mention; a part of this story is Facebook coming out the day prior to this and announcing that they’ve set apart somewhere in the community of $3 [billion to] $five billion for a privacy-associated pleasant that they are anticipating from the Federal Trade Commission.
+I changed into going to mention that a part of this story is Facebook coming out the day before this and announcing that they’ve set apart somewhere in the community of $3 [billion to] $five billion for a privacy-associated pleasant that they are anticipating from the Federal Trade Commission.

 Mann: A privateness-related excellent.
-And look, I can use the phrase allegedly, however, I suppose we will agree, the FTC likely has them.
+And look, I can use the phrase allegedly; however, I suppose we will agree that the FTC likely has them.

 Hill: Oh, yeah!
 I don’t assume we want to use the word “allegedly.”